umbraco/UmbracoDocs/Getting-Started/Data/index.md

 A fundamental principle in Umbraco is that all content types have a definition.
 These definitions are highly customisable, meaning you can add properties and have complete control over how the data is organized.

 ##[Defining Content](Defining-content/index.md)
-Defining Documents Types, adding properties and creating your first content.
+Defining Documents Types, adding properties and creating content.

 ##[Creating Media](Creating-Media/index.md)
 Defining Media Types and uploading files to the media section, using upload fields and image cropper.